bazelbuild/bazel/site/en/release/index.md

 1. Open the [cherry-pick request](https://github.com/bazelbuild/bazel/issues/new?assignees=&labels=&projects=&template=cherry_pick_request.yml){: .external}
 1. Fill in the request details
     *   Title: Provide a concise and descriptive title for the request
     *   Commit ID(s): Enter the ID(s) of the commit(s) you want to cherry-pick.
-If there are multiple commits, separate them with commas.
+If there are multiple commits, then separate them with commas.
     *   Category: Specify the category of the request.
     *   Reviewer(s): For multiple reviewers, separate their names with commas.
 1. Set the milestone